-The purpose of this section is to provide a clear and simple description of the basic building blocks, tools and thinking underpinning our approach to trading foreign exchange (FX).
+The purpose of this section is to provide a clear and simple description of the basic building blocks, tools and thinking underpinning our approach to trading foreign exchange (ForEx or FX).
 My hope is that it will be useful to those new to trading in particular and that it helps to interpret some of the necessary "jargon" on this website where it has been assumed the reader already has some understanding already.
 It is not intended to be a comprehensive course or even an expression of "best practice", just my sequential train of thought on the subject with all the fluff taken out.
 Experienced traders may therefore choose to skip this section, although I welcome comments and constructive observations for improvement or additions.

 Here's what we cover - click on the bullet point to go straight to the topic or browse sequentially: